swiftlang/swift-evolution/proposals/0443-warning-control-flags.md

 ## Introduction

-This proposal introduces new compiler options that allow fine-grained control over how the compiler emits certain warnings: as warnings, as errors, or not at all.
+This proposal introduces new compiler options that allow fine-grained control over how the compiler emits certain warnings: as warnings or as errors.

 ## Motivation